1884 Colchester earthquake

 The Colchester earthquake, also known as the Great English earthquake, occurred on the morning of 22 April 1884 at 09:18.
 It caused considerable damage in Colchester and the surrounding villages in Essex.
 In terms of overall destruction caused it is certainly the most destructive earthquake to have hit the United Kingdom in at least the last 400 years, since the Dover Straits earthquake of 1580.

 Earthquake

 At 9:18 am the earthquake struck, centred mainly in the villages of Wivenhoe, Abberton, Langenhoe, and Peldon causing the surrounding area to rise and fall violently as the waves spread, lasting for around 20 seconds.
-Measuring 4.6 on the Richter magnitude scale, the effects were felt across England, as well as in northern France and Belgium.
+Measuring 4.6 on the Richter scale, the effects were felt across England, as well as in northern France and Belgium.

 It is believed that the earthquake resulted from movement along a fault in the ancient Palaeozoic rocks that underpin most of Essex, causing waves to propagate through the overlying Cretaceous and Tertiary layers.

-The British Geological Survey estimates that the 1884 earthquake's magnitude was only around 4.6 on the Richter magnitude scale, compared with 6.1 for the 1931 Dogger Bank earthquake.
+The British Geological Survey estimates that the 1884 earthquake's magnitude was only around 4.6 on the Richter scale, compared with 6.1 for the 1931 Dogger Bank earthquake.